RSZ-Nld/Pi_Pico_SSTV/Readme.md

-Made a pcb for SSTV, project from Pavel, see:
+Made a pcb for SSTV, project from
+Mirko Pavleski, see: